Key Points

 Get The Ending Account Balances Reconciled to The Supporting Documents

 Once the accountant has collected all the necessary information regarding the account balances, the following step would be to compare the account balance of that general ledger with the data gathered from independent sources, third-party systems, and/or any other relevant paper works like credit card statements and bank reports.
-Overall, this is a vital component of the general ledger reconciliation procedure, as the accountant needs to substantiate the account balances in the firm’s general ledger.
+This is a key component of the general ledger reconciliation procedure, as the accountant needs to substantiate the account balances in the firm’s general ledger.

 Look Into Any Identified Discrepancies